deepeshdm/video-call-webrtc-firebase/README.md

 ## Video Call Application (WebRTC+Firebase)
 An online video call application based on WebRTC with Firebase as signaling service.
+We use the firebase realtime database and utilize it's event driven updates to exchange session descriptions among the browsers and update their local/remote sdps.

 **🔥 Official Website :** https://video-call-webrtc.vercel.app/